eleda77/eleda77.github.io/docs/vocab_list.md

 **grotty** - disgusting, dirty, poor quality

+**groundling** - a spectator who stood in the pit of an Elizabethan theater; a person of unsophisticated taste; one that lives or works on or near the ground

 **guff** - trivial or foolish talk or ideas

 **guising** - the practice or custom of disguising oneself in fancy dress, often with a mask, and visiting people's houses,, especially on Halloween

+**gurn** - make a grotesque face

 **guzunder** - another word for chamber pot (because it 'guzunder' the bed)